massalabs/massa/consensus/endorsements.md

 ## Endorsement production

-Endorsements are automatically produced at every slot tick if a staking address of the node has been selected.
+Endorsements are automatically produced every time block db changed, if the slot hasn't already been endorsed, if it is at most one period before the last slot, and  if a staking address of the node has been selected.
+Created endorsements are sent to the endorsement pool.

 ## Endorsement propagation